DragosGeorge/apprentice_chest/README.md

 # Apprentice's Chest

 This code is intended to implement a chest in the game, which can be opened by players with the specified minimum level.
-The chest provides unique rewards and can only be opened once per account.
+The chest provides unique rewards and can only be opened once per player.

 ## How It Works